estods3/Drone/README.md

 NodeMCU socket for controller with integrated wifi.

 ### PCB Features:
-Antenna clearence to prevent interference.
+Antenna clearance to prevent interference.

 IMU orientation aligned with drone frame.